microprediction/timemachines/CONTRIBUTE.md

  https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_COMPUTE_PA.md)
    2. Cut and paste a bash command to burn some rare Memorable Unique Identifiers, and donate them.
 See [CONTRIBUTE_COMPUTE_MUIDS.md](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_COMPUTE_MUIDS.md)

- ## Contribution Patterns where you'll hopefully learn something
-Or teach me.
+ ## Contribution of intelligence to time-series forecasting

    3. Create any kind of Python crawler.
 Run it.
 Improve it.
 Repeat.
 See the [knowledge center](https://www.microprediction.com/knowledge-center) tutorials.
    4. Create any kind of crawler, not in Python.
 There's less support for that, but see the [public api](https://www.microprediction.com/public-api) and Google search (for "microprediction client Julia", for example, or "micropredciction client typescript).